matvio16/project-3/README.md

 <h3>Project Instructions</h3>

-- You can use this database to analyze if socioeconomic and climate change indicators have an affect on GDP per Capita.
+- You can use this database to analyze if socioeconomic and climate change indicators have an effect on GDP per Capita.​

-- We used PETL to create a DataFrame and then cleaned up the data, removing columns that fell outside the scope of the project.
-Converted decimal commas to decimal periods.
+- We used PETL python library to import the csv file and clean the data​

-- We used psycopg2 to create the database and tables
+- From the cleaned data, Pandas DataFrame that was created, can be used to draw analysis and/or create data visualizations

-- We used Flask API
+- Also FLASK API can be used to view the dataset and draw analysis as well

 <h3>Databases Used and Why</h3>

 - We used postgres to create our databases

--Since our data wasn't complex, we decided to use postgres over mongoDB
+-Since our data wasn't complex, we decided to use postgres over mongoDB and SQLite

 <h3>ETL Workflow with Diagram</h3>